 Our goal is to guide each child to develop desirable character traits so that he/she ultimately is able to exercise the ideal type of discipline-self-discipline.
 We will strive to see that every child is treated with fairness and respect.
 We will not permit any child to disrupt school in any manner to the degree that the educational opportunities of other children are hindered.
 As a member of the school community, a student enjoys certain rights and accepts certain responsibilities.
 These rights and responsibilities should be emphasized equally.
-This code includes, but is not necessarily limited to, acts of students on District property, including playgrounds, parking lots and District transportation, or at a District activity, whether on or off school property.
+This code includes, but is not necessarily limited to, acts of students on District property, including playgrounds, parking lots and District transportation, or at a District activity, whether on or off District property.
 The District may also discipline students for off-campus conduct that negatively impacts the educational environment, to the extent allowed by law.

 We believe that good school discipline is essential in order to have an educational atmosphere where orderly learning is both encouraged and possible to maintain.
-School district personnel, including all administrators, faculty, and noncertified staff, are responsible for the care and supervision of students and are both authorized and expected to hold every pupil strictly accountable for any disorderly conduct.
+School district personnel, including all administrators, faculty, and noncertified staff, are responsible for the care and supervision of students and are both authorized and expected to hold every student strictly accountable for any disorderly conduct.
 Good discipline is to be maintained at all times in classes, in school buildings, on school property, on school transportation, during recess periods, in cafeterias, and during all school-sponsored activities.
 The consequences of improper behavior are set forth in the discipline plan with individual disciplinary action to be determined by student attitudes and specific circumstances of the situations.
 Every effort is made to keep parents informed of behavior, both positive and negative, through conferences, telephone calls, notes, and letters.

-Hawthorn is a building-wide positive behavior support school (PBS).
-PBS gives teachers and staff a common language, with common expectations and a continuum of interventions to address behavioral concerns.
 In all cases the focus is to teach the desired expectation.
 Any consequence that results should be designed to stop the misconduct and reinforce the desired behavior.
 Students with chronic behavior concerns will be placed on a behavior improvement plan with the input of the teacher(s), administrator, student and parents/guardian.
 The plan is designed to support the student in making positive changes regarding his or her behavior.